KAIA (FM)

-KAIA (95.9 MHz) is an FM radio station that is licensed to La Mirada, California, and serves Orange County and southern Los Angeles County.
+KAIA (95.9 FM) is an noncommercial radio station that is licensed to La Mirada, California, and serves Orange County and southern Los Angeles County.
 The station is owned by the Educational Media Foundation (EMF).
 KAIA broadcasts a contemporary worship music via EMF's nationwide Air1 network.

 History

 Early years

 The station at 95.9 FM in Orange County, California has its origins in KEZY, which first signed on in 1959, at 1190 AM from its studios at the Disneyland Hotel in Anaheim with a 1,000-watt signal.
 The first voice heard on KEZY was that of canine TV star Lassie.
 Lassie's owner, Rudd Weatherwax, was an investor in the station and the hotel.
 It was first known as "K-Easy" as it broadcast an easy listening music format.
 In the late 1960s, KEZY moved its studios and offices off the Disneyland campus to a larger complex located (coincidentally) at 1190 East Ball Road in Anaheim.
 Accompanying the relocation was a switch to a Top 40 pop/rock format.

 KEZY-FM ("96 FM KEZY") signed on April 17, 1961, with an 870-watt signal and simulcast its AM sister station.
 Originally, its city of license was Anaheim and its transmitter was located in Villa Park.
 Since its inception, the station has hosted a number of formats, including a successful Top 40 format throughout the 1980s.
 In 1989, Anaheim Broadcasting Corporation sold KEZY-FM and its AM counterpart, then known as KORG, to M.L.
 Media Partners L.P.; the new owners soon switched the format to adult contemporary.
 From 1993 to 1996, it was the flagship station for National Hockey League expansion team the Mighty Ducks of Anaheim.
 In the mid-1990s, KEZY advertised with the slogan "Hits of the '80s and '90s with no rap or hard rock, 95.9 The All New KEZY"; this was intended to attract listeners uninterested in hip-hop during its rise in popularity.
 Air staff during this time included John Fox (previously at KFMB-FM in San Diego), Liz Pennington, April Whitney, Carolyn Hogenred, and music director Scott Free.

 Starting in 1998, KEZY-FM went through a series of ownership changes.
 First, Jacor Communications bought the station and its AM counterpart KORG in September for $30.1 million.
 Then in October, Clear Channel Communications, then the largest U.S. radio broadcasting group, purchased Jacor in a $4.4 billion deal.
 During this time, the station changed its call letters to KXMX, completed the construction permit for a power increase, and branded the station with its corporate "Mix" format.
 New on-air personalities included Angel and Randy "Ranman" DeWitt (formerly of KHTS-FM in San Diego).
 The Mix briefly maintained a remote studio at The Block at Orange shopping center.
 This format lasted only a year; it was also the last format as a secular station.